Faith Comes By Hearing

 Faith Comes By Hearing is an international 501(c)(3) non-profit organization that records and freely provides the Bible in the languages of the world.
-It provides audio Bibles in 2,306 languages.
+It provides audio Bibles in more than 2,500 languages.
 The organization is a member of the Forum of Bible Agencies International and the Wycliffe Global Alliance.
 The chairman of the board for the organization is Jeff Solscheid, and its president is founder Jerry Jackson.

 History

-The ministry, which began under the name "Hosanna", was founded in 1972 by Jerry Jackson and his wife Anet Jackson as a library that lent cassette tapes geared toward Christian themes and ideas provided by various teachers.
+The ministry, which began under the name "Hosanna", was founded in 1972 by Jerry Jackson and Anet Jackson (January 21, 1935 - December 20, 2025) as a library that lent cassette tapes geared toward Christian themes and ideas provided by various teachers.
 The idea for producing audio Bibles came from a missionary visit of theirs to a Hopi Indian reservation, where they discovered that written Bibles translated into the Hopi language were not being used due to chronic illiteracy.

 Hosanna entered the international marketplace in 1986, when the ministry began working with several Haitian missionaries to record a Creole translation of the Bible.
 From 1986 forward, the ministry used revenues as well as donations to record translations of the Bible in hundreds of different languages.
 In 1991, its first international recording office opened in Ghana.
 The organization works with several Bible translators and distributors.

 Language professor Alexander Arguelles stated that it is possible to use these recordings and the equivalent bible text in one's own language, to start learning any of the languages.